Attendance and Absence

 First Day Call

-It is the responsibility of the parent/carer to inform the school by 9.30am if a child will be absent for any reason.
-This communication can be via email, phone call, letter or in person at the school office.
+It is the responsibility of the parent/carer to inform the school by 9.00am if a child will be absent for any reason.
+This communication can be via email, phone call or in person at the school office.

 Parents of children who are not accounted for in our registers or for whom no communication has been received to explain absence, will be contacted to determine the child’s whereabouts during the morning of the first absence.

-Mrs Deborah Mansfield takes on day-to-day responsibility for the management of attendance registers and first day calling of pupils absent from school.
+The school office take on the day-to-day responsibility for the management of attendance registers and first day calling of pupils absent from school.